FBraman/brewer/whiteboard_to.md

 			-procced with calcs, og, target fg, preboil g, revisit water volume calcs, different for 3 vessel vs biab, (got basic calcs done, water could be improved, but adequate for proceeding)
-			-further research on createing select boxes would be nice, but reading docs has not helped so far -index view for ingredients, split amont ing types, each a link to a show to explore -already have the index for components, just add links and create template -if basic functions attained today, consider working on process,
+			-further research on createing select boxes would be nice, but reading docs has not helped so far -index view for ingredients, split amont ing types, each a link to a show to explore -already have the index for components, just add links and create templated -if basic functions attained today, consider working on process,

+		4/19,
+			-got syntax for separating table into separate dropdowns -separate into each, hops, fermentables, yeast,
+			-add column to ingredients table for boil time, most important now for hop IBU calculation, but long term, if I get srm up and running, it will be important for that as well for kettle darkening,